CSR Charter ⅣComplying with Laws and Regulations and Respect for Human Rights

 Education and Training for Human Rights Awareness

-The Daigas Group releases a human rights awareness slogan and formulates an action plan every fiscal year in an effort to build a corporate culture in which human rights are respected.
+The Daigas Group adopts a human rights awareness slogan and formulates an action plan every year in an effort to build a corporate culture in which human rights are respected.

-We had an all-time high of 6,706 entries for our human rights slogan, a year-on-year increase of about 1,200 entries, and 7,291 entries for our compliance slogan, another all-time high achieved by a year-on-year increase of about 1,100 entries.
+We had an all-time high of 9,357 entries for our human rights slogan, a year-on-year increase of about 2,600.
+We also received a record 10,467 entries for our compliance slogan, representing an increase of 3,100 from the previous year.

 - *1 Color Universal Design Organization (CUDO)